 I think it’s pretty great!
-It is written by a mother who has children who are typical, children with other disabilities, and children who Down Syndrome.
+It is written by a mother who has children who have no disabilities, children with other disabilities, and children who have Down Syndrome.
 I read many adoption blogs, mostly through the advocacy site Reece’s Rainbow, and this is one of the best blog posts I think I’ve ever read, anywhere.

 We are all more alike than different, and promotion of this idea is what will continue to move us forward into a world of inclusion and tolerance.